makerdao/community/governance/votes/Executive vote - September 3, 2021.md

 ### DssVest Implementation and Initial Streams

-As per this [ratification poll](https://vote.makerdao.com/polling/QmPfjETk?network=mainnet#poll-detail), DssVest will be implemented and the following token streams established if this executive proposal passed.
+As per this [ratification poll](https://vote.makerdao.com/polling/QmPfjETk?network=mainnet#poll-detail), DssVest will be implemented and the following token streams established if this executive proposal passes.
 For more information on DssVest, please review [MIP54](https://mips.makerdao.com/mips/details/MIP54) and its [forum thread](https://forum.makerdao.com/t/mip-54-dssvest/8025).

 **DAI Streams**